 Storing and Reheating Pesto Pasta

 This pesto pasta dish will keep in the fridge for up to 4 days.
 Pesto is a very thick sauce, so you will need to add more pesto or water to help loosen up the pasta when reheating.

 This recipe is so flexible!
 For starters, use whatever pasta you have on hand.
 I used rotini because the pesto sticks to the shape of the pasta really well, but any shape is great.

 Feel free to swap the canned tuna for any protein.
 This pesto pasta recipe would be great with chicken, shrimp or even ground Italian sausage.

 For the pesto, use your favorite whether it is homemade or jarred.
 I’ve even made this recipe with red pepper pesto.

-Lastly, you’ve got the option to service this tuna pesto pasta hot or chilled.
+Lastly, you’ve got the option to serve this tuna pesto pasta hot or chilled.
+So versatile!

 More Easy Dinner Recipes

 - Baked Meatballs Recipe

 - Chickpea Burgers